Utulei, American Samoa

 Also in Utulei are some of the hotels based in Pago Pago, such as Sadie’s by the Sea, and the Feleti Barstow Library (American Samoa’s central public library), which is located across from Samoana High School.
 The library, which has the largest selection of literature in American Samoa, was developed between 1998 and 2000 with funds from the Community Development Block Grant, a program of the U.S. Department of Housing and Urban Development.

 Utulei Beach Park has an enormous fale with ornate carvings, which is used for performances and events.
 Smaller fales in the park are used for everyday gatherings.
 Across from Utulei Beach Park is the Executive Office Building and Feleti Barstow Public Library.
 Next to the library is the largest high school on Tutuila Island, Samoana High School.
-Sadie's By The Sea is one of the only beachfront hotels on Tutuila and has an outdoor swimming pool, spa, restaurant, and water equipment for rent.
-The restaurant, Goat Island Café, offers a combination of Samoan, Asian, and American cuisine.

 History

 Utulei is by tradition considered distinct from Fagatogo because it is the site of Maota o Tanumaleu, the residence of the High Chief Afoafouvale (also known as the Le Aloalii).
 The current holder of that title is Afoa Moega Lutu, who has held it since 1990.

-Of historical interest, more than a century ago, on November 3, 1920, Warren Terhune, who was the Samoan governor at the time, committed suicide in Utulei.
+On November 3, 1920, Governor Warren Terhune mounted to the second floor of the Government House in Utulei, entered a room commanding an unobstructed view to the south through the entrance of Pago Pago Bay, and committed suicide by shooting himself.

 During World War II, the population of the village of Utulei, around 700 inhabitants, was almost entirely displaced to make room for US military installations.
 One Naval officer was said to have describe Utulei as consisting of "a few native houses".
 The inhabitants were told to move out of the village and into the hills, and bachelor officers’ quarters and other military support facilities were built there.
+During World War II, the 1922 facilities for the storage of oil were insufficient for the demands of the war, and had to be replaced by a new oil dock in Fagatogo and a new tank farm at Utulei, the two being connected by piping.
+The electric power plant, which had lighted the U.S. Naval Station, gave way to two larger plants located respectively in Pago Pago and in Utulei, which provided power for the ship repair unit and other vital wartime installations.

+On January 11, 1942, during World War II, shells from a Japanese submarine struck, ironically enough, the house of one of the few Japanese residents, Mr. Frank Shimasake, in Utulei, the only Japanese-owned building in the archipelago.

+In 1946, a vocational school was established in the former Marine barracks at Utulei, under the direction of Harry Matsinger, an educator from Hawai’i.
+Twelve of its fourteen teachers were perforce Americans, and their salaries alone amounted to roughly one-fifth of the total educational budget in American Samoa.